 These canals take water from Ghaggar river which gets ditributed to the regions around like Nada Sahib and Manasa Devi.
 The canals are extremely useful to the local people and are maintained by the villagers.
 While Himachal Pradesh surrounds it in the east and north, Punjab and Chandigarh are in the west and south.

 Ghaggar river which flows through Panchkula, is perennial in nature though it lacks water during seasons other than monsoon.
 Underground water available here is useful for irrigation and domestic purposes.

 Urban Estate Panchkula lies in the west of Chandigarh.
 This township which is newly formed, is categorized into residential and industrial sectors, parks and other recreational venues, various government and semi government institutions.
 Panchkula resides by the western side of Ghaggar river which along with Shivalik Hills forms the mesmerising backdrop for this place.

 Tau Devi Lal Sports Complex and a golf course has been developed for recreation.
 This sports complex is renowned for ICL Tournaments.
 Pinjore is the industrial area housing HMT factory.
 Bharat Electronics Limited is a significant industry in this area and has employed large number of local inhabitants.

 People residing in Panchkula mostly speak in Punjabi and Hindi.
 Haryanvi is the state language.
 Metro route is being planned for better convenience of people.

 Panchkula experiences sub tropical continental monsoon climate.
-Summers are hot, winters are cool and good rinfall in monsoons.
+Summers are hot, winters are cool and there is good rainfall in monsoons.
 October and November is the ideal time to explore Panchkula.

-Panchkula has well developed network of roadways.
+Panchkula has a well developed network of roadways.
 For railways and roadways Chandigarh is the nearest option.